Shōhei Imamura: Independent filmmaker

 In 1965, Imamura established his own production company, Imamura Productions.
 His first independent feature was a free adaptation of a novel by Akiyuki Nosaka, The Pornographers (1966), which is nowadays regarded as one of his best-known films in the West.
 In 1967, he followed with the pseudo-documentary A Man Vanishes, which, while following a woman searching for her missing fiancé, increasingly blurred the line between non-fiction and fiction.
 His 1968 film Profound Desires of the Gods investigated the clash between modern and traditional societies on a southern Japanese island.
 One of Imamura's more ambitious and costly projects, this film's poor box-office performance led to a retreat back into smaller productions, causing him to direct a series of documentaries over the next decade, often for Japanese television.

 History of Postwar Japan as Told by a Bar Hostess and Karayuki-san, the Making of a Prostitute were two of these projects, both focusing on one of his favorite themes: Strong women who survive on the periphery of Japanese society.
 Two others followed Japanese ex-soldiers in Malaysia and Thailand reluctant to returning home, and speaking openly about their past war crimes on camera.

 Imamura returned to fiction with the 1979 Vengeance Is Mine, based on the true story of serial killer Akira Nishiguchi.
 Two large-scale remakes followed, Eijanaika (1981), a re-imagining of Sun in the Last Days of the Shogunate, and The Ballad of Narayama (1983), a re-telling of Keisuke Kinoshita's 1958 The Ballad of Narayama.
 For the latter, Imamura received his first Palme d'Or at the 1983 Cannes Film Festival.

 Black Rain (1989) portrayed the effect of the bombing of Hiroshima on a family years after the incident.
 Film scholar Alexander Jacoby discovered an uncommon, "almost Ozu-like quietism" in this film.
 The Eel (1997) again secured Imamura a Palme d'Or, this time shared with Abbas Kiarostami's Taste of Cherry.

 Starting with The Eel, Imamura's eldest son Daisuke Tengan worked on the screenplays of his films, including Imamura's contribution to the anthology film 11'09"01 September 11 (2002), his last directorial effort.
 In 2002, Imamura played the role of a historian in the South Korean film 2009: Lost Memories.
+Daisuke Tengan also wrote the script for the 2026 film Bad Lieutenant: Tokyo.

 Imamura died on 30 May 2006, aged 79.

 Themes

-Seeing himself as a cultural anthropologist, Imamura stated, "I like to make messy films", and "I am interested in the relationship of the lower part of the human body and the lower part of the social structure...
-I ask myself what differentiates humans from other animals.
+Seeing himself as a cultural anthropologist, Imamura stated, "I like to make messy films", and "I am interested in the relationship of the lower part of the human body and the lower part of the social structure on which the reality of daily Japanese life supports itself...I ask myself what differentiates humans from other animals.
 What is a human being?
 I look for the answer by continuing to make films".